Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Our Approach: LoRe

 \section{Our Approach: LoRe}

-In this section, to take into account creators' bounded rationality and optimize platform's information revelation strategy, we propose a novel method, LoRe.
+In this section, to address the challenge by applying the framework of cheap talk into RS and optimizing the platform's suggestion strategy, we propose a novel method, LoRe.
 The overall algorithm workflow of LoRe is shown in Figure~\ref{fig: framework} and Algorithm~\ref{alg:optimization}.
-To optimize the long-term welfare of RS, we first formulate the dynamic interaction process under information asymmetry between the platform and creators as a MDP, which is described in Section~\ref{sec:MDP}.
-Then, we design a RL algorithm to optimize the platform's information revelation strategy under such a dynamic environment, as presented in Section~\ref{sec:RLA}.
+We first formulate the dynamic interaction process between the platform and creators under information asymmetry as a Markov decision process (MDP), which is described in Section~\ref{sec:MDP}.
+We then design a reinforcement learning algorithm to optimize the platform's suggestion strategy in this dynamic environment, as presented in Section~\ref{sec:RLA}.